HBNetwork/django-boilerplate/README.md

 ```

-And then, proceed with the installation of the requirements.
+And then, proceed with the installation of the requirements and pre-commit enable hooks.

 ### [PROD]
 ```